top of page

 Man or Mann- What is the Difference in German?

 The impersonal pronoun "man" is used in generalisations and is equivalent to the old English "one" (as in people in general, without any posh connotations) and the French "on".
 In fact, it exists in many other European languages, except in modern English where "you" is used for both one person and for generalisations.
-Hence the confusion for many English native speakers.
+Hence, there is confusion for many native English speakers.
 Here are some examples of when we would use "man" as opposed to any of the personal pronouns in German, such as "ich", "du" etc.

 Man sollte beim Essen den Mund geschlossen halten.